Skip to contents

 ## $`Senescent-Proliferative`

-From this exercise in benchmarking mode, we can see that two gene sets clearly perform best at discriminating between Senescent and Proliferative conditions: HernandezSegura and LiteratureMarkers.
-The REACTOME_CELLULAR_SENESCENCE gene set does not show a strong signal; since it is undirected and lacks information on up- or downregulation, this also dilutes the signal, highlighting the importance of providing directionality when available.
+From this exercise in Benchmarking Mode, we can see that two gene sets clearly perform best at discriminating between Senescent and Proliferative conditions: HernandezSegura and LiteratureMarkers.
+The REACTOME_CELLULAR_SENESCENCE gene set does not show a strong signal; the absense of information on putative gene up- or downregulation upon phenotype potentially dilutes the signal, highlighting the importance of providing directionality when available.

-• Enrichment score summaries (NES) with adjusted p-values (e.g., lollipop plots)
+• Cross-variable summaries of NES and adjusted p-values (e.g., lollipop plots).

-We start by selecting the gene set of interest.
-Here, we use the HernandezSegura gene set from our example collection.
+We illustrate this using the HernandezSegura gene set from our example collection:

 HernandezSegura_GeneSet <- list(HernandezSegura=genesets_example$HernandezSegura)